mmiddletonn/RelativePointers/README.md

 ## Overview

 This project displays a dynamic arrow in a web page that points towards the direction of other open windows (or tabs) of the same website.
-It's particularly useful for visualizing the relative positions of multiple browser windows on the screen.

-## Features

-- **Dynamic Arrow Rotation**: An arrow that rotates to point towards the average direction of all other open windows.
-- **Real-Time Updates**: The arrow's direction updates in real-time as other windows move.
-- **Responsive Design**: Works with various window sizes and screen resolutions.

 ## How It Works